top of page

 Mann points out that for most proficient performers that the entire ground contact for this stride (stride after block clearance) should occur behind the COG, and he said, "The body is in an awkward, half crouched posture and must continue to raise the body to an upright position.
 This, combined with the challenge of maintaining body balance on one leg after a very brief air phase, makes this step the most difficult stride in the entire sprint race.
 It also is the most dangerous since it is the step where, if not done properly, can cause the athlete to stumble forward, rise up too quickly, over stride, or otherwise lose body balance."

-With all this in mind, plus the fact that the feet travel lower to the ground during the initial strides anyway, make it pretty easy to see why many may believe that dragging the foot to initiate the second stride makes sense.
+With all this in mind, plus what I said above, and the fact that the feet travel lower to the ground during the initial strides anyway, although I am not in favor of the toe-drag, it is pretty easy to see why many may believe that dragging the foot to initiate the second stride makes sense.
 In addition to helping with balance, dragging the foot can help athletes to both jump out during block clearance and to sort of shuffle on the next two steps, blending what Ralph Mann defined as the "Jump" and "Shuffle" starts.
 There also can be more of a feeling of power and control for that second step when the toe is dragged.
-I wonder if some sprinters that know they are going to drag a toe, load up in the "Set" position and clear the blocks in a manner that makes sense to them to drag a toe on the next step.
+I wonder if some sprinters that know they are going to drag a toe, load up in the "Set" position and clear the blocks in a manner that makes sense for them to drag a toe on the next step to balance themselves, but in doing so negatively affects efficiency.

 In my opinion though, I'd much rather have athletes train to position and balance in the "set" position to explosively clear the blocks in a manner where following up with a next step that lands appropriately under the hips, in the manner I previously described to maximally build upon the clearance, generate the foot torque that Remi described, hips rise, etc..., and it seems like a no-brainer to me that better positions the sprinter for a more efficient max velocity and total race.